Global Innovations: Materials

 Hokkaido University scientists and colleagues have designed a prototype biosensor that detects levels of ATP and lactates in a patient’s blood.

-Global Innovations: Packaging & Sterilization
+Global Innovations: Green Design & Manufacturing

 A team has successfully developed a method for disinfecting PPE so it can be reused or safely recycled.